 Amidst the plethora of portrayals here are six of the best.
-They communicate as much about the changing status of the monarchy and individual artistic aims as they do about what goes on behind the façade of an obdurately impregnable monarch.
+They communicate as much about the changing status of the monarchy and individual artistic aims as they do about what went on behind the façade of an obdurately impregnable monarch.

 Cecil Beaton's full-throttle fairytale monarch, 1953